PikachuPenial/Titanmod/PATCHNOTES.md

 - New end of match quotes from community members

-- Removed an end of match quote that was created by a pedophile (lmao)
+- Removed an end of match quote that was created by a pdf file (lmao)